 3. Rabbit Air MinusA2 Air Purifier

-If all of those filters weren’t enough to remove every last particle of dust in your room, it even comes with a negative ionizer, which is a very unique dust absorber.
+If all of those filters weren’t enough to fully clean your room, it even comes with a negative ionizer, which is a very unique dust absorber.
 Without getting too technical, it can zap anything that manages to make it through the previous 5 filters!
 If you’d like to know more about negative ionizers, check them out here.

 The Airminus A2 is truly a piece of Artwork.
 I love that this air purifier comes with a range of different face plate options and that you can hang it on the wall.

 The bad bit.
 Yes, it’s a bit expensive.
-Especially considering it can’t quite remove dust from the air in very large rooms as the manufacturer states.
+Especially considering it can’t quite clean the air in very large rooms as the manufacturer states.
 500 sq ft is still admirable though and more than enough for most people.